 In a sense, Wizard Publications is not just about creating fantastic guidebooks and smartphone apps about Hawai‘i, it’s more of a love story.
 Every day we marvel at the beauty that surrounds us here in the islands.
 Our main objective is to assist you in finding the bliss that can accompany a Hawaiian vacation.
 We recognize the effort people go through to visit and our goal is to expose you to every option imaginable so you can decide what you want to see and do, so you can have your best vacation—ever.

 What Makes Us Unique?
 Most travel publishers send a writer or writers to a given location for a few weeks to become “experts” and to compile information for guidebooks.
-To our knowledge, we at Wizard Publications are the only ones who actually live our books.
+To our knowledge, we at Wizard Publications are the only ones who actually live our books and apps.
 We hike the trails, ride the boats, eat in the restaurants, explore the reefs and do the things we write about.
 It takes us two years, full time, to do a first edition book, and we visit places anonymously.
 We marvel at writers who can do it all in a couple weeks staying in a hotel.
 Wow, they must be really fast.
 Our method, though it takes much longer, gives us the ability to tell-it-like-it-is in a way no one else can.
 We put in many long hours and doing all these activities is a burdensome grind.
 But we do it all for you—only for you.
 (Feel free to gag at this point.)

 We Find the Hidden Gems.
 Longtime locals have been surprised at some of the items described in our book.
 We have found many special places that people born and raised here didn’t even know about because that’s all we do—explore the island.
 Visitors will find our books and apps as valuable as having a friend living on the island.